Privacy Statement - in full

 - To prevent and detect crime (this will include the usage of CCTV).

-Who will we share it with?
+Who will we share your personal data with?

 Where information is used for the reasons listed above, we may need to share the information about you and the people you live with to other organisations.
 This will include: